 In terms of identifying the “test” for deference, the Court held that unless a consultant’s determinations of fact or contractual interpretation reveal significant errors, the Court will defer to them.
 The Court further found that although the consultant had made superficial errors requiring correction, this did not decrease the level of deference to be given to its findings, stating that a consultant cannot be held to a standard of perfection.
 Lastly, the Court found that Man-Shield had the onus to establish demonstrable and significant error in the consultant’s determinations, and ASC could use the consultant’s determinations as a form of prima facie evidence of deficiencies in Man-Shield’s work.

-If you are an owner or a contractor on a construction project and find yourself in a position where you either want to rely on a consultant’s findings or alternatively dispute them, contact Catriona Otto-Johnston, lawyer and Partner at Field LLP, to discuss your options.
+If you are an owner or a contractor on a construction project and find yourself in a position where you either want to rely on a consultant’s findings or alternatively dispute them, contact Field Law to discuss your options.